A triple-double is one of the most impressive feats that a player can accomplish on the court in a single game.

 If you follow NBA basketball at all, you’ve probably heard the term “triple-double“ being thrown around.

 Not sure what it means?
 Don’t worry, because that’s what we’re going to be explaining that today.
 And even if you’re already familiar with the definition, there will still be some interesting historical info as well as some fun facts for you to enjoy as well.

 While they are definitely an impressive feat and, usually, the mark of an amazing game from a player who got one, triple-doubles themselves are simply a byproduct of good performance stats across the board.

 To properly explain them, we need to cover the basics of basketball stats.
 There are five major stats that are tracked in every basketball game and league – points, rebounds, assists, blocks, and steals.
-The stats themselves should be self-explanatory but the NBA did not adopt all of them at the same time.
+The stats themselves should be quite self-explanatory but the NBA did not adopt all of them at the same time.